codeat3/laravel-responsecache-php72/README.md

 ## Postcardware

-You're free to use this package, but if it makes it to your production environment we highly appreciate you send spatie a postcard from your hometown, mentioning which of our package(s) you are using.
+You're free to use this package, but if it makes it to your production environment we highly appreciate you send spatie a postcard from your hometown, mentioning which of spatie package(s) you are using.

 Spatie address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-Spatie publishes all received postcards [on our company website](https://spatie.be/en/opensource/postcards).
+Spatie publishes all received postcards [on spatie's company website](https://spatie.be/en/opensource/postcards).

 ## Credits